iPage Hosting Review – The Good, The Bad and The Ugly

-The internet is a great place to share your passions while connecting with people across the globe.
-As Canadians, we know that one hobby that bonds us together is the immaculate sport of ice hockey.
-Whether you root for the Canadians or the Canucks, the web is a great place for spreading your team pride.
+In Canada, we know that one hobby that bonds us together is the immaculate sport of ice hockey.
+Whether you root for the Canadiens or the Canucks, the web is a great place for spreading your team pride.

 With cloud providers, the question becomes which one to choose.
-We here at HostingCanada are proud to provide this set of reviews to help you make this important decision.
+Here at Hosting Canada are proud to provide this set of reviews to help you make this important decision.

 The company iPage got its start back in 1998 and now offers a range of services to Canadian customers through two global data centers.
 Read on to learn whether your new blog should be living on iPage’s cloud environment.